hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ## Parallelizing the analysis for efficiency

 Parallelization will save you a lot of time with real (large) datasets.
-To parallelize our analysis, we will still need to write a second script that will call the script we just wrote that takes a fastq file as input (rnaseq_analysis_on_input_file.sh).
+To parallelize our analysis, we will still need to write a second script that will call the script we just wrote that takes a FASTQ file as input (rnaseq_analysis_on_input_file.sh).
 We will still use a `for` loop, but we will be creating a regular shell script and we will be specifying the Slurm directives differently.

 > Alternatively, this could also be done using a ***Slurm array***, which lets you submit a collection of similar jobs easily and quickly.
 You can learn more about Slurm arrays [here](https://hbctraining.github.io/Training-modules/Accelerate_with_automation/lessons/arrays_in_slurm.html).